 Increased accessibility to the electoral process is integral to ensuring a representative electoral process and the right of every citizen to vote.
-The League's grassroots campaign to secure national legislation to reform voter registration resulted in the 1990 House passage of the National Voter Registration Act (NVRA), "motor-voter," but the bill did not reach the Senate.

-In 1991, the effort to pass national "motor-voter" legislation intensified, and the National Voter Registration Act of 1991 was introduced in the Senate.
-Leading a national coalition, the League executed a high visibility, multifaceted, grassroots drive, resulting in passage by both houses in 1992.
-But, the President vetoed the bill and the Senate failed to override.
+In 1991, the effort to pass national motor-voter legislation intensified, and the National Voter Registration Act of 1991 was introduced in the Senate.
+Leading a national coalition, the League executed a high-visibility, multifaceted, grassroots drive, resulting in passage by both houses in 1992.
+But President George H. W. Bush vetoed the bill and the Senate failed to override.

-In May 1993, the years of concerted effort by the League and other organizations paid off when both houses passed and the President signed the National Voter Registration Act.
-The President gave one of the signing pens to the LWVUS and saluted the League and other supporters as "fighters for freedom" in the continuing effort to expand American democracy.
-The "motor-voter" bill enabled citizens to apply to register at motor vehicle agencies automatically, as well as by mail and at public and private agencies that service the public.
+In May 1993, the years of concerted effort by the League and other organizations paid off when both houses passed and President Clinton signed the National Voter Registration Act.
+The President gave one of the signing pens to LWVUS and saluted the League and other supporters as "fighters for freedom" in the continuing effort to expand American democracy.
+The motor-voter bill enabled citizens to apply to register at motor vehicle agencies automatically, as well as by mail and at public and private agencies that service the public.